 Sureties determine a contractor’s bond line mostly based on their personal credit score – in particular for contracts that are less than $350,000.
 The higher your credit score is, the more likely it is for the surety to offer you a high bond line.
 Whereas, if your score is low or your credit history indicates that you cannot handle your finances well, the surety will act more cautiously and offer you a lower bond limit.

-How to Increase your Bond Limits
+How Contractors Increase Their Bond Limit

 Work with a CPA and provide proper financial statements